4d/4d-for-ios/docs/ProjectEditor-DataPanel.md

 * As with query filters, you first need to define your query in the appropriate field.

-* To specify that the query depends on user information, just add ":" before the filter critera
+* To specify that the query depends on user information, just add ":" and the userinfo object key.

 * Then, validate your query.
 This must be done each time you modify it.